-4. Consider a special dining experience for Paint the Night and Disneyland Forever fireworks.
+4. Consider a special dining experience for MSEP and fireworks if they’re offered.
 Blue Bayou and Aladdin’s Oasis are offering packages and they are both fantastic.
 Find detailed information on both of those in my post on Special Dining Events with Reserved Viewing for Shows.

 5. Try on your first night and then subsequent nights to see the fireworks.
 They get cancelled frequently due to high winds.
 So, if you leave this to your last night, you’re risking not being able to see them if they’re cancelled.

 I always have these essentials on hand for a parade experience: